 Halifax has three sister cities namely Hakodate, Japan (both have star forts), Campeche, Mexico (has a similar size to Halifax), and Norfolk, Virginia (both have rich military history and rely on Armed Forces).
 It was in 1917 when the largest man-made explosion in the world was ever made, the Halifax Explosion.
 The French cargo ship which is fully loaded with explosives barged in with a Norwegian vessel which resulted in a massive explosion, hence killing and injuring thousands of people.

 Living in Halifax

-Compared to other Canadian cities, Halifax is one of the most affordable cities to stay and live in.
+Compared to other Canadian cities, Halifax is one of the most affordable cities to stay in and live in.
 It is actually a small town but with boosting economic centers and rich cultural heritage.
 It is an exciting place to live in especially the downtown area which is vibrant with tourist attractions, live music and shopping areas.
 The inhabitants of the country speak both English and French.